-Is 2022 the year you finally take action on your dreams and launch a freelancing career?
+Is 2022 the year you finally take action on your dreams and launch a new career?

 Taking an online course is one of the best ways to upskill if you want to change your life.
 And when it comes to online education, one of the top places to look is Coursera.

-The best Coursera courses are by professionals from well-respected universities worldwide.
+The best Coursera courses are by professionals from well-respected universities and household-name companies.
 And they offer you the chance to work at your own pace from home on any particular topic you choose.

 - What IS Coursera?